taesoosong/taesoosong.github.io/_pages/research.md

   - Video Explainer ([_Urban Displacement Project_](https://www.youtube.com/watch?v=dsWAfFNVPTY))
 - Davis, J., **Song, T.** & Chapple, K. "How Does Upzoning Impact Residential Mobility Among Low-Income Households?
 Evidence from New York City." _Revised and resubmitted to a journal_.

-### Gentrification and Neighborhood Change
+### Geography of Displacement: Gentrification and Neighborhood Change

 For decades, scholars have debated how gentrification unfolds and whether it leads to the displacement of vulnerable groups.
 Yet quantitative and qualitative evidence often diverge, largely due to challenges in measuring displacement with existing data.
 Drawing on new data sources and improved measurement strategies, my research reveals the exclusionary effects of gentrification on low-income renters.
 It also highlights apartment turnover—particularly sales to investor buyers—as a key but underexamined mechanism driving neighborhood change and displacement in heated housing markets.

 - **Song, T.** & Chapple, K. ["Does Gentrification Constrain Housing Markets for Low-income Households?
 Evidence from Household Residential Mobility in the New York and San Francisco Metropolitan Areas."](https://doi.org/10.1177/00420980241244699) _Urban Studies 61_(13), 2603-2622.
 - Reid, C. & **Song, T.** "Does Apartment Flipping Fuel Residential Displacement?
 Insights from Assessor and Mobility Data." _Revised and resubmitted to a journal_.

-### Big Data Analysis
+### Big Data, Residential Mobility, and Measuring Housing Exclusion

-Urban planning scholarship is experiencing rapid growth in the use of big data to capture granular patterns often missed by traditional survey methods.
-My work explores how these data can be effectively used in empirical research while developing best practices to address data biases that may distort the representation of marginalized and underrepresented groups.
+Understanding processes of housing and neighborhood exclusion requires measuring who moves, who stays, and who is omitted from data.
+My methodological work evaluates new consumer and administrative datasets for capturing residential mobility and exclusionary dynamics at fine spatial scales, while developing best practices to address data biases that may distort the representation of marginalized and underrepresented groups.

 - Ramiller A., **Song, T.**, Parker, M. & Chapple, K. ["Residential Mobility and Big Data: Assessing the Validity of Consumer Reference Datasets."](https://www.jstor.org/stable/48799257) _Cityscape 26_(3), 227-239.